-- About the Africa Oil Governance Summit (AOGS).
+A. About the Africa Oil Governance Summit (AOGS).

 The Africa Oil Governance Summit (AOGS) is the flagship programme of the Africa Centre for Energy Policy (ACEP).
 Instituted in 2015, the AOGS is convened annually in Accra, the capital of Ghana.
 The main goal of the Summit is to shed light and address pertinent governance and development issues pertaining to the management and use of oil and gas resources across the African continent.
-The AOGS thus creates an avenue for, and brings together, stakeholders in the oil and gas industry across Africa and beyond to deliberate on efficient and effective approaches to engender sustainable and inclusive development through exploitation of Africa’s oil and gas resources.
+The AOGS thus creates an avenue for, and brings together, stakeholders in and outside the oil and gas industry across Africa and beyond to deliberate on efficient and effective approaches to engender sustainable and inclusive development through exploitation of Africa’s oil and gas resources.

 - “Africa rising as oil curse beckons for most countries – Is good governance the missing link between oil wealth and development?”
 (2015).

 - “Rising through the rubbles of oil price shocks; strategies for inclusive growth and

 sustainable development” (2016).

 - “Maximizing the benefits of petroleum resources in Africa; the role of open